koladev32/drf-simple-apikey/docs/settings.rst

 ``API_KEY_LIFETIME``
 --------------------------

 Determines the validity period of a generated Api Key.
 The default value is 365 days.
+After the 365 days, any request made using an expired API key will not be successful.

 ``AUTHENTICATION_MODEL``
 -------------------------

 Indicates the model associated to the API Keys.
-This model is used in the ``Apikey`` model as a ``ForeignKey`` field.
+This model is used in the ``APIKey`` model as a ``ForeignKey`` field.
 It helps identify the entity after authenticating with the API key.

 ``AUTHENTICATION_KEYWORD_HEADER``
 ----------------------------